pixelit-project/ioBroker.pixelit/README.md

 ## PixelIt adapter for ioBroker
 This adapter allows you to send from ioBroker Screen to [PixelIt](https://www.bastelbunker.de/pixel-it/).
-There are also data points for the optional sensors of [PixelIt](https://www.bastelbunker.de/pixel-it/), as well as the API of the [Pixel Gallery](https://pixelit.bastelbunker.de/PixelGallery)is implemented in the adapter.
+There are also data points for the optional sensors of [PixelIt](https://www.bastelbunker.de/pixel-it/), as well as the API of the [Pixel Gallery](https://pixelit.bastelbunker.de/PixelGallery) is implemented in the adapter.

 ## Configuration
 Create a new instance of the adapter